Refined universality for critical KCM: upper bounds: Introduction

 \subsection{Universality setting}

-We direct the reader to the companion paper by Mar\^ech\'e and the author \cite{Hartarsky22univlower}, as well as a monograph of Toninelli \cite{Toninelli21} and the author's PhD thesis \cite{Hartarsky22phd}*{Chap.~1}, for comprehensive background on the universality results for two-dimensional KCM and their history.
+We direct the reader to the companion paper by Mar\^ech\'e and the author \cite{Hartarsky22univlower}, a monograph of Toninelli and the author \cite{HartarskybookKCM} and the author's PhD thesis \cite{Hartarsky22phd}*{Chap.~1}, for comprehensive background on the universality results for two-dimensional KCM and their history.
 Instead, we provide a minimalist presentation of the notions we need.
-The definitions in this section were progressively accumulated in \cites{Gravner99,Bollobas15,Bollobas14,Martinelli19a,Hartarsky21a,Hartarsky22univlower} and may differ in phrasing from the originals, but are usually equivalent thereto (see \cite{Hartarsky22univlower} for more details).
+The definitions in this section were progressively accumulated in \cites{Gravner99,Bollobas15,Bollobas23,Martinelli19a,Hartarsky21a,Hartarsky22univlower} and may differ in phrasing from the originals, but are usually equivalent thereto (see \cite{Hartarsky22univlower} for more details).

 Henceforth, we restrict our attention to models in two dimensions.
 The Euclidean norm and scalar product are denoted by $\|\cdot\|$ and $\<\cdot,\cdot\>$, and distances are w.r.t.\ $\|\cdot\|$.
 Let $S^1=\{x\in\bbR^2:\|x\|=1\}$ be the unit circle consisting of \emph{directions}, which we occasionally identify with $\bbR/2\pi\bbZ$ in the standard way.
-We denote the open half plane with outer normal $u\in S^1$ and offset $l\in\bbR$ by and omit $l$ if it is $0$.
+We denote the open half plane with outer normal $u\in S^1$ and offset $l\in\bbR$ by

+and omit $l$ if it is $0$.
 We further denote its closure by $\Hb_u(l)$, omitting zero offsets.
 We often refer to continuous sets such as $\bbH_u$, but whenever talking about infections or sites in them, we somewhat abusively identify them with their intersections with $\bbZ^2$ without further notice.

-Fix an update family $\cU$. \begin{defn}[Stability] A direction $u\in S^1$ is \emph{unstable} if there exists $U\in\cU$ such that $U\subset\bbH_u$ and \emph{stable} otherwise. \end{defn} Clearly, unstable directions form a finite union of finite open intervals in $S^1$.
+Fix an update family $\cU$. \begin{defn}[Stability] A direction $u\in S^1$ is \emph{unstable} if there exists $U\in\cU$ such that $U\subset\bbH_u$ and \emph{stable} otherwise. \end{defn} It is not hard to see that unstable directions form a finite union of finite open intervals in $S^1$ \cite{Bollobas15}*{Theorem 1.10}.
 We say that a stable direction is \emph{semi-isolated} (resp.\ \emph{isolated}) if it is the endpoint of a nontrivial (resp.\ trivial) interval of stable directions.

 \begin{defn}[Criticality] Let $\cC$ be the set of open semicircles of $S^1$.
 An update family is \begin{itemize} \item \emph{supercritical} if there exists $C\in\cC$ such that all $u\in C$ are unstable; \item \emph{subcritical} if every semicircle contains infinitely many stable directions; \item \emph{critical} otherwise. \end{itemize} \end{defn} The following notion measures ``how stable'' a stable direction is. \begin{defn}[Difficulty] For $u\in S^1$ the \emph{difficulty} $\a(u)$ of $u$ is \begin{itemize} \item $0$ if $u$ is unstable; \item $\infty$ if $u$ is stable, but not isolated; \item $\min\{n:\exists Z\subset\bbZ^2,|Z|=n,|[\bbH_u\cup Z]_\cU\setminus\bbH_u|=\infty\}$ otherwise. \end{itemize} The \emph{difficulty} of $\cU$ is